These laboratory-made antibodies are a best bet for a coronavirus treatment, but there won’t be enough

 Once the cells had been growing for about a month, the scientists had to separate out the antibodies.
 The process takes four days, according to Taylor Houghtaling, an associate manager who dons protective gear for the clean room conditions and uses specialized techniques to purify the drug during 12-hour shifts.

 Houghtaling recalled that the day the first harvest of antibodies finished, she arrived in the morning and stayed until after midnight.
-She had done the same thing countless times for other drugs during her six years working at Regeneron, but no moment proved more exhilarating.
+She had done the same thing many times for other drugs during her six years working at Regeneron, but no moment proved more exhilarating.
 Many members of teams that worked on the drug remained on the floor that night to see the first harvest go into a special bag of medicine that could be given to patients.

 “At that last stage, we don’t necessarily know how well this treatment is going to work yet, but we could be making history right in this moment,” Houghtaling said.
 “The excitement in the room — we were wearing face masks so you can’t see anyone’s mouth.
 But everyone was beaming.”